LovesTha/LovesTha.github.io/_posts/2007-03-01-messing-around-2.markdown

 slug: messing-around-2
 title: Messing Around
 wordpress_id: 219
-categories:
-- Meta-Site Discussion
+tags: meta
 ---

 I guess I must be pretty bored at work current, I'm just moving large bulks of data around.

 So to alleviate the boredom I have changed themes again and found a suitable header image.

-The question now is it worth $USD10/year just to change the colour of the headings to a bluely colour?
+The question now is it worth $USD10/year just to change the colour of the headings to a blue colour?